David Keene

-David Arthur Keene (born May 20, 1945) is an American political consultant, former presidential advisor, and newspaper editor, formerly the Opinion Editor of The Washington Times.
+David Arthur Keene (May 20, 1945 – March 8, 2026) was an American political consultant, presidential advisor and newspaper editor, as well as the Opinion Editor of The Washington Times.
 He was chair of the American Conservative Union from 1984 to 2011.
-Keene was the president of the National Rifle Association of America for the traditional two one-year terms from 2011 to 2013.
+Keene was the president of the National Rifle Association (NRA) for the traditional two one-year terms from 2011 to 2013.

 Early life and education

+David Arthur Keene was born in Rockford, Illinois, on May 20, 1945.
+He was the middle of five sons of Dorothy Trenholm and Arthur W. Keene Jr., who was a union organizer.
+He was raised in Fort Atkinson, Wisconsin.

-Raised in Fort Atkinson, Wisconsin, Keene made a name for himself as chapter leader and eventually national chairman of Young Americans for Freedom (YAF) while at the University of Wisconsin in the 1960s.
-He supported American efforts to oppose communism and took a strong stance against radicalism on both sides of the debate, particularly the violent efforts to suppress discourse, which he found inconsistent with the basis of educational institutions as bastions of rational thinking and discussion.
+Keene was chapter leader and eventually national chairman of Young Americans for Freedom (YAF) while at the University of Wisconsin–Madison in the 1960s.
+He supported U.S. efforts to oppose communism and was against radicalism on both sides of the debate, particularly the violent efforts to suppress discourse.
+He majored in political science at the University of Wisconsin.
+He later graduated with a Juris Doctor degree from the University of Wisconsin Law School in 1970.

-Political career
+Career

+Politics

 After graduating from college, he ran for the Wisconsin State Senate in 1969 at age 24 in a special election to replace Frank E. Panzer, who had died in office in August that year.
 Keene ran as a conservative and had Richard Nixon's endorsement, but was defeated by Democrat Dale McKenna in a race to fill the traditionally Republican 13th district senate seat.
 This was the only time that Keene ran for public office.

 Keene later worked as a political assistant to Vice President Spiro Agnew during the Nixon administration, and then in the 1970s as executive assistant to Senator James L. Buckley.

 Keene went on to become the southern regional coordinator for Ronald Reagan's 1976 bid for the Republican presidential nomination and national political director for George H. W. Bush's 1980 presidential campaign.
-He advised Senator Robert Dole's 1988 and 1996 presidential campaigns.
-In 2007 he endorsed Mitt Romney for president and was an advisor to his second run for president.
+He advised Senator Bob Dole's 1988 and 1996 presidential campaigns.
+In 2007 he endorsed Mitt Romney for president and was an advisor to his second run for president in 2012.

-A campaign consultant or advisor to countless local and state campaigns, Politico's Andy Barr commented that at the peak of his power he had been "counted as one of the few men with both the ear of Republican presidents and an ability to influence the grassroots."
+A campaign consultant or advisor to countless local and state campaigns, Politico's Andy Barr commented that at the peak of his power he had been "counted as one of the few men with both the ear of Republican presidents and an ability to influence the grassroots".

-From 2006 to 2007, Keene represented the Nigerian and Algerian governments while working for Carmen Group, a DC lobbying firm.
+From 2006 to 2007, Keene represented the Nigerian and Algerian governments while working for Carmen Group, a Washington, D.C. lobbying firm.